-All the properties are fitted with heat detectors in the kitchen areas and smoke detectors in the lounge areas.

-Your home was designed and built in accordance with the prevailing Building Regulations and other requirements relating to fire confinement and safe evacuation.
+All the properties are fitted with smoke detectors.
+Your home was designed and built in accordance with the prevailing Building Regulations and other requirements relating to fire confinement and safe evacuations.

 All fire control equipment is regularly tested and serviced by a specialist contractor.
 We also commission a risk assessment annually.
-The policy at Exmouth Court is a "stay put" policy if the fire is not originating in your property, this is to allow the Fire Service to evacuate in a safe and controlled manner should it become necessary.
-The stairs must be kept unobstructed to allow the Fire Service ready access to apartments and residents; therefore, it is vitally important not to investigate the source of the fire if it is not in your property.
+The policy at Housman Park is a "stay put" policy if the fire is not originating in your property, this is to allow the Fire Service to evacuate in a safe and controlled manner should it become necessary.
+Within C Block, the stairs must be kept unobstructed to allow the Fire Service ready access to apartments and residents; therefore, it is vitally important not to investigate the source of the fire if it is not in your property.
 You must not use the lift.

 If the fire is in your own apartment then you must come out, shut the door and make your way down the stairs only as the lift should not be used in this event, immediately proceed to the fire assembly point at the front of the Administration Office at the top of the car park.
 The alarm will sound alerting fellow residents.
 The apartments have fire doors that protect against fire for up to 60 minutes.
+Only qualified personnel are insured to use the fire extinguishers such as the Independent Living Manager and Maintenance Officer.
 To reduce the risk of a fire inside your property we strongly recommend having your electrical goods PAT tested.
 Please see your Independent Living Manager for information on how to organise for your goods to be tested.

-ABSENCE FROM EXMOUTH COURT
+ABSENCE FROM HOUSMAN PARK

-If you leave your development for any length of time, say overnight, you should notify your Independent Living Manager.
+If you leave your property for any length of time, say overnight, you should notify your Independent Living Manager.
 Not only will this save time and worry in the event of an emergency, but it will also stop unnecessary worry on the part of the Independent Living Manager if your presence is missed.
 Please ensure that all taps and electrical items are switched off/unplugged as appropriate.
 It is the resident's responsibility to ensure the Independent Living Manager has a spare set of keys to be kept locked in her office for use in an emergency.